jamesaffeld/f5-agility-labs-xc/docs/class4/class4.rst

 F5 Distributed Cloud - Intro to Multi-Cloud Networking
 ==========================================================

-This hans-on lab environment highlights some of the basic concepts of F5 Distributed Cloud Multicloud Networking.
+This hands-on lab environment highlights some of the basic concepts of F5 Distributed Cloud Multicloud Networking.

 **Narrative:**
 During the lab you will be playing the role of an Engineer at ACME Corp, who responds to new business requirements quickly, by implementing F5's, Network and App connect solutions.